PetitCoinCoin/everybody-codes/2025_The_Song_of_Ducks_and_Dragons/stats.md

 I wonder if there is a general solution for Q18P3 (that doesn't involve crashing because og burteforce to find the maximum possible energy - yep I did try, even though I knew 2^81 is too big).
 Also, I took this opportunity to try the walrus operator.

 Total panic for Q19P1.
 It's clearly difficult with a fuzzy brain awakening in the middle of the night.
 But then, solution worked for all 3 parts (minor update on input parsing).
 P3 runs in about 45sec with pypy (2min30 with python).

+Q20 was really fun.
+Not too easy, not too heard, a perfect end of event.